UK Grandparent Access Rights in 2021 – (what you NEED to know)

 What should I do first to try and get contact with my grandchildren?

 1. Try and maintain contact – If you can keep the relationship going with both parents and maintain communications this would be best.
 You may be able to explain that you won’t take sides and offer them both support.
 If you are worried about what to say in a conversation, you might write a letter or email.
+Always try and make sure that letters and emails are child focused and do not antagonise the situation.
 Here are a few suggestions that might help:

 - Explain that you miss your grandchildren and that they will surely miss you.